Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Triplon analysis

 Apart from neglecting the quintets and heptets, we have made two other simplifying approximations in writing Eqs.~(\ref{eq:rep}).
-One, we have treated the singlet operator, $\shat$, as mean-field, $\sbar$.
+One, we have treated the singlet operator, $\shat$, as {\em mean-field}, $\sbar$.
 Through $\sbar$, which is a measure of the singlet amplitude per triangle, we describe in mean-field approximation the TS phase on Kagom\'e lattice.
-Two, we have ignored the terms bilinear in triplon operators (see Appendix~\ref{sec:rep}).
-This amounts to neglecting the triplon-triplon interactions.
-For a general discussion on the triplon mean-field approach, see Refs.~\cite{Sachdev1990,Kumar2008,Kumar2010}.
+Two, we have ignored the terms bilinear in triplet operators (see Appendix~\ref{sec:rep}), which amounts to neglecting the interaction between triplets in the effective theory.
+These are two basic approximations of the mean-field triplon analysis.
+For a general discussion on triplon mean-field theory, please take a look at the Refs.~\onlinecite{Sachdev1990,Kumar2008,Kumar2010}.